 The duration of an erection can depend on a variety of factors.
 It is often very hard to properly measure the length of time it takes to get to ejaculation for 2 reasons – often men tend to err on the side of overestimating time and it is rare that a couple time the start and finish of sex.

 However a research paper has shown that the average (median technically) length of sex is 5.4 minutes, so this is likely to be the closest figure we have to average length of erection.
 In the survey it was found that times ranged for 33 seconds to 44 minutes!

 Erections that occur overnight are estimated to last 25-35 minutes.

 How many times does a man get erect in a day?

 The average man has 11 erections each day, as well as many more when they are asleep.
-On average, a healthy man has 3 to 5 erections during a full night’s sleep.
+On average, a healthy man has three to five erections during a full night’s sleep.

 As several clinical studies have found – men who smoke increase their likelihood of developing erectile problems.